cogip/simulation/docs/developers/dashboard.md

 !!! note "The manipulation below needs to be done each time we add or remove a class in html, css or js files in server."

-This command line has to be executed in `simulation/cogip/tools/dashboard`.
+This command line has to be executed in `simulation/cogip/tools/dashboard` or `simulation/cogip/tools/dashboard_beacon`.

 1. Install npm
    `sudo apt install npm`